JaKooLit/OpenSuse-Hyprland/README.md

 - inside the install-scripts folder, you can edit 02-hypr-pkgs.sh, etc. Care though as the Hyprland Dots might not work properly
 - default GTK theme if agreed to be installed is Tokyo night GTK themes (dark and light) + Tokyo night SE icons

+### ⚠️ WARNING!
+If you have GDM already as log-in manager, DO NOT install SDDM
+- You will likely to encounter issues

 ### 🔔 NOTICE TO NVIDIA OWNERS ###
 - Kinda tricky as I cant find a proper and official way to install nvidia drivers.
 For now, not supported